Travel to Singapore during Covid-19: What you need to know before you go - KRDO

 Our recent coverage

-The travel bubble with Hong Kong may have been delayed, but Singapore residents have been enjoying “cruises to nowhere” in 2020.
+The travel bubble with Hong Kong may have been delayed, but Singapore residents have been enjoying “cruises to nowhere.”
 The city-state is of course known for its food, and has featured in our lists of the world’s 50 best dishes and 50 best desserts.

 The-CNN-Wire